 Artistic Statement

-I am coming back to theater at a time when plays are inviting people who used to be separate to come together.
-Theaters’ thresholds blink welcome signs to audiences more diverse than ever before in history.
-I am thrilled to be back.
-I write funny, sexy plays about dykes that lots of different kinds of people enjoy.
-My characters are a delicious combination of goofy and smart, bumbling through life trying to have a little fun, with an ultimate experience thrown in for good measure.
+Now, with a thriving private practice as a pain psychologist and a quote in a New York Times magazine cover story about pain, I am coming back to theater at a time when plays are inviting people who used to be separate to come together.
+Theaters welcome audiences more diverse than ever before in history and I am thrilled to write poignant, funny, sexy plays about dykes that lots of different kinds of people relish.

-I am coming back to theater at a time when plays are inviting people who used to be separate to come together.
-Theaters’ thresholds blink welcome signs to audiences more diverse than ever before in history.
-I am thrilled to be back.
-I write funny, sexy plays about dykes that lots of different kinds of people enjoy.
-My characters are a delicious combination of goofy and smart, bumbling through life trying to have a little fun, with an ultimate experience thrown in for good measure.
+Now, with a thriving private practice as a pain psychologist and a quote in a New York Times magazine cover story about pain, I am coming back to theater at a time when plays are inviting people who used to be separate to come together.
+Theaters welcome audiences more diverse than ever before in history and I am thrilled to write poignant, funny, sexy plays about dykes that lots of different kinds of people relish.